Counseling Psychology, Ph.D.

 Meet Tatyana

-The program is accredited by the Commission on Accreditation of American Psychological Association.
+The program has been accredited for over 30 years by the Commission on Accreditation of American Psychological Association.

 Questions related to the program's accredited status should be directed to: